lblod/frontend-embeddable-notule-editor/README.md

 * `citation`: recognizes citations and allows inserting an annotation manually, see more at the [plugin docs](https://github.com/lblod/ember-rdfa-editor-lblod-plugins#citaten-plugin).
 * `rdfa-date`: allow inserting and modifying annoted date and times, see more at the [plugin docs](https://github.com/lblod/ember-rdfa-editor-lblod-plugins#rdfa-date-plugin).
 * `roadsign-regulation`: allow inserting roadsign regulation, based on the registry managed and provided by MOW, see more at the [plugin docs](https://github.com/lblod/ember-rdfa-editor-lblod-plugins#roadsign-regulation-plugin).
-* `template-variable`: Related to the roadsign-regulation plugin, allows filling in variables in the road sign regulation templates, see more at the [plugin docs](https://github.com/lblod/ember-rdfa-editor-lblod-plugins#template-variable-plugin).
-* `variable`: Allows insertion of custom variables to be later filled by the template-variable plugin, see more at the [plugin docs](https://github.com/lblod/ember-rdfa-editor-lblod-plugins#insert-variable-plugin).
+* `variable`: Allows insertion and filling in of custom variables, see more at the [plugin docs](https://github.com/lblod/ember-rdfa-editor-lblod-plugins#insert-variable-plugin).
 * `article-structure`: Provides several structures to better manage official documents, like titles, chapters, articles and paragraphs.
 Allows you to insert, move and delete them in an easy way, it has 2 modes that can be set in the configuration 'besluit' for only being able to add besluit_articles and 'regulatoryStatement' for all the other structures.
 For more information about this plugin, see the [plugin docs](https://github.com/lblod/ember-rdfa-editor-lblod-plugins#article-structure-plugin)
 * `table-of-contents`: Provides a table of contents that allow you to click on it to go to the different sections specified with the article-structure plugin, see more at the [plugin docs](https://github.com/lblod/ember-rdfa-editor-lblod-plugins#table-of-contents-plugin).
 * `formatting-toggle`: Allows to toggle on and off the formatting marks.